txdat/notes/obsidian/engineering/system design/topics/web server.md

 # Data centers
 - geoDNS-routed: let to choose resources that serve traffic based on geographic location of users
 # Message queue
-- durable component, stored in memory, support asynchronous communication between producers/publishers and consumers/subcribers
+- durable component, stored in memory, support asynchronous communication between producers/publishers and consumers/subscribers
-- producers and subcribers can scale independently. when queue's size is large, more workers are added to reduce processing time and vice versa
+- producers and subscribers can scale independently. when queue's size is large, more workers are added to reduce processing time and vice versa